ResourceDataInc/TransportationHub/README.md

 ### realtime-visualizer

 The realtime-visualizer provides a user interface for displaying realtime data.
 The realtime-visualizer consists of a React.js application that makes requests to the ksqldb-server, and plots returned information a Leaflet.js map.
+In a locally deployed version, it can be seen on `https://localhost:8090`.

 ### ksqldb-server